jasonleonhard/jquery-rails-google-cdn/README.md

 <%= javascript_include_tag "application" %>
 ```

-- Please verify you do not have a dupplication `application` js include as this can cause issue with libraries down the road like ember.
+- Please verify you do not have a duplicate `application` js include as this can cause issues with libraries down the road like ember.
 Here is an example layout of a rails 4 application:

 ```html
 <!DOCTYPE html>